 One may regularly hear him refer to what he calls the epistemological axioms of cultural differences, which he explains to the average person so they can better understand current race relations in America.
 Thus, he uses a bottom-up approach in his narratives, beginning with the foundation of everything, to inform people on the present.
-This is why his eye-opening perspective in explaining the inception of Montgomery has garnered much attention in media outlets.
+This is why his eye-opening perspective in explaining the inception of Montgomery has garnered attention in media outlets.

 Obviously, all this information needed its own outlet.
 After being a formal classical educator for a span of nearly five years, having done hundreds of lectures to both school children and adults of various demographics, and having created several historical presentations, he and his wife founded Montgomery Deep History in 2019.
-They organized it as one of Montgomery Alabama's official tour businesses in the summer of 2020.
+They organized it as one of Montgomery Alabama's official tour businesses in 2020.

-Keelan enjoys reading, writing, fishing, cycling, auto mechanics, and spending time with his family.
+Keelan, who is currently a student at the historic Alabama State University, enjoys reading, writing, fishing, cycling, auto mechanics, and spending time with his family.